 Released last Christmas in cinemas, Finnish writer/director Jalmari Helander’s highly entertaining anti-Christmas film Rare Exports is finally getting a home release (I guess they were waiting till closer to the season), so I thought I’d check it out again and do a full review.

-Personally it's the unusual tone that I like best about the film.
-It's very Finnish message of learning to 'man up' makes a welcome change to the sappy crap that most Christmas movies slap in our faces.
-There are no women in the film and the narrative arc concerns Pietari's coming of age, learning to stop being afraid of things and take control over his pushy friend and over-protective father.
-That's not to say the film is all testosterone and manliness though.
+Personally, it’s the unusual tone that I like best about the film.
+Its very Finnish message of learning to ‘man up’ makes a welcome change to the sappy crap that most Christmas movies slap in our faces.
+There are no women in the film and the narrative arc concerns Pietari’s coming of age, learning to stop being afraid of things and take control over his pushy friend and over-protective father.
+That’s not to say the film is all testosterone and manliness though.
 A lot of humour is derived from the simple attitudes of Rauno and his friends and there are also some surprisingly strong family-drama elements in there too.
-Pietari's mother has died (recently I presume) and there are a couple of genuinely touching scenes between him and his father.
-These are very well handled with admirable restraint – again, miles ahead of it's Hollywood counterparts.
+Pietari’s mother has died (recently it’s assumed) and there are a couple of genuinely touching scenes between him and his father.
+These are very well handled with admirable restraint – again, miles ahead of its Hollywood counterparts.